 Other Notes: There is no monotonicity requirement.
 However the model supplier should realize that it may not be possible to derive a behavioral model from non-monotonic data.

-These keywords are valid only for Series or Series_switch Model types.
+This keyword is valid only for Series or Series switch Model types.

 The model is: